GordusLab/orb-selection/README.md

 TODO:

 - [ ] read through and edit all updated docstrings
-- [ ] update ORT readme to indicate which results are which
 - [ ] add data archive locations

 ## Repository contents